 You may also find out that the term on the mortgage is coming due, or the property is resetting from interest only to principal and interest, and the owner can’t refinance the property.
 Both situations present a problem for the seller and an opportunity for the buyer.

 The theme throughout this article has been “Ask, ask, ask”.
-Don’t be afraid to ask questions, don’t assume that you know the answers, and always approach the deal with solving a problem.
+Don’t be afraid to ask questions when buying multifamily real estate, don’t assume that you know the answers, and always approach the deal with solving a problem.
 Leave a comment below and let me know your favorite questions to ask a broker!